Reviews You Can Rely On

 Credit: Maggie Brandenburg

 The Gorilla Bow is quite durable, with an exceptionally thick metal — same for the NYPOT 3-piece portable bow system.
 However, we're far more impressed by the Gorilla's latex bands than we are by the weaker NYPOT bands that seemed to attract every stray dog hair nearby.
-Regarding safety and instruction, the Gonex, Fusion Motion, and Gymwell all included copious amounts of information on how to use their equipment effectively and safely.
+Regarding safety and instruction, the Gonex and Gymwell included copious amounts of information on how to use their equipment effectively and safely.
 The OYO system has abundant extras online for using this unique piece of equipment, including many multi-week challenges and other life tips and fitness advice.

 portable home gym - the gymwell system includes two full decks of cards with useful...